Runn-Fast/blog/toggl_timesheets/README.md

 #### Runn API Key

 In Runn you'll find this on the Settings page.
-Runn has a neat feature called the "Test Account", it gives you a way to safely experiment with different features in Runn.
+Runn has a neat feature called the "Test Account", which gives you a way to safely experiment with different features in Runn.

 You can do this by clicking on your profile in the top-right corner, and selecting **Switch to test account**.
-Once there you can **Copy live data** to copy data from your live acocunt into your test account.
+Once there you can **Copy live data** to copy data from your live account into your test account.

 ![](./img/runn_switch_to_test_account.png)